PFT Health and Welfare Fund COBRA for Prescription, Vision and Dental

 - A person who has retired from a PFT bargaining unit and is at least age 55 with a combination of age and years of service that equal 65 or more.

-- Cost is $69 per month, billed on or about January 1 for the 6 month period starting March 1st.
+- Cost is $84 per month, billed on or about January 1 for the six month period starting March 1st.
+Billed again on or about June 15 for the six month period beginning September 1.

 - Retirees age 65 or older or Medicare eligible must enroll within 2 months of retirement in accordance with Medicare regulations, or within 6 months if under age 65 and enrolling in the CVS/Caremark plan.